MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/read-about-the-biztalk-adapter-for-oracle-e-business-suite-binding-properties.md

 ---
+description: "Learn more about: Read about the BizTalk Adapter for Oracle E-Business Suite binding properties"
 title: "Read about the BizTalk Adapter for Oracle E-Business Suite binding properties | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"